jangellx/MagicMirror/README.md

 # MagicMirror
 My variant of Michael Teeuw's Magic Mirror project website files.
+The code here is based off of his source, which is [also on GitHub](https://github.com/MichMich/MagicMirror)

 If you're not familiar with the Magic Mirror project, Michael did a brilliant job building and documenting it on [his site](http://michaelteeuw.nl/tagged/magicmirror).
 Even better, he provided detailed instructions